dzangolab/dockerfiles/docker-secrets/README.md

 Unfortunately, to take advantage of Docker secrets, a Docker image must explicitly provide support for them.
 The `dzangolab/docker-secrets` image can be used to add support for Docker secrets to images that don't.

-The convention seems to be that for every sensitive environment variable, another environment variable with the suffix `_FILE` will be defined.
+A common convention is to define, for every sensitive environment variable, another environment variable named with the original variable name suffixed with `_FILE`.
 The value of this `_FILE` env var is the path to a Docker secret file (`/run/secrets/<secret name>`).
 This secret file contains the secret value.

-For example, the `postgres` Docker image supports both the `POSTGRES_PASSWORD` environment variable (which takes as value the postgres root password in plaintext), or the `POSTGRES_PASSWORD_FILE` environment variable, which is expected to point to a docker secret (eg `/run/secrets/my-secret-postgres-password`).
+For example, the `postgres` Docker image supports both the `POSTGRES_PASSWORD` environment variable (which takes as value the postgres root password in plaintext), or the `POSTGRES_PASSWORD_FILE` environment variable.
+The value of this variable is expected to be the path to a docker secret (eg `/run/secrets/my-secret-postgres-password`).
+The docker secret is a file that contains the value of the original `POSTGRES_PASSWORD` variable.

 Since the `postgres` image natively supports Docker secrets, there is no need to use the `dzangolab/docker-secrets` in this case.
 But for Docker images that do not support Docker secrets natively, the `dzangolab/docker-secrets` provides a way to replicate the `postgres` image's approach.

 ## How it works

-The `dzangolab/docker-secrets` provides a `expand_secrets.sh` script that will parse all environment variables ending with `_FILE`, check that its value points to an existing file, and if true, create an environment variable where:
+The `dzangolab/docker-secrets` provides a script named `expand_secrets.sh` that will parse all environment variables ending with `_FILE`, and for each such variable found, check that its value points to an existing file, and if true, create an environment variable where:

 * the name will be the `_FILE` env var without the `_FILE` suffix (so `DATABASE_PASSWORD_FILE` becomes `DATABASE_PASSWORD`)
 * the value will be the secret value (ie the content of the file located at the path that is the value of the `_FILE` env var.)